Alzheimer’s Misdiagnosis: The Signs

 - 12 September, 2017

 Alzheimer’s disease is very grave and is traumatic not only for the sufferer, but also for the families of the patient.
 Unfortunately, Alzheimer’s disease is misdiagnosed.
 Apparently, 20% of those diagnosed do not really have Alzheimer’s disease.
-The symptoms of Alzheimer’s look a lot like many other disease and sometimes they are just regular symptoms of aging.
+Your loved one may not require Alzheimer’s care or a specialized dementia care home if they are displaying normal symptoms associated with aging.

 The most common reasons for misdiagnosis are: